 For over two-and-a-half-decades, we at the Keweenaw Adventure Company have been enacting ethical business practices that today are being defined on an international scale as sustainable and/or responsible tourism.
 We’re a guide & outfitter company that truly values, respects and supports our pristine natural areas, our culturally rich heritage, our local community and economy.
-We understand our crucial role in facilitating meaningful experiences for visitors — experiences that “connect people with awe and respect to the Keweenaw Peninsula” — ultimately supporting regional sustainable tourism while maintaining the region’s character and sense of place.
+We understand our crucial role in facilitating meaningful, nondiscriminatory experiences for visitors from all walks of life — experiences that “connect people with awe and respect to the Keweenaw Peninsula” — ultimately supporting regional sustainable tourism while maintaining the region’s character and sense of place.
 We are not just now jumping on the responsible tourism bandwagon, we have been riding it since our inception.

 All of Keweenaw Adventure Company’s (KAC) staff — our mechanics, shop representatives and guides — undergo customer service training, interpretive training (from the geology to history to economics of our region) and risk-management training.
 Our staff are professionals, who impart their knowledge of responsible travel to our customers thorough instruction, interpretation & storytelling and various safety measures.

 Safety is always our number one priority, and we have an excellent safety record.
 Each sea kayak guide has gone through both sea kayak instructor and trip leader training with the American Canoe Association (ACA) and is certified as either Wilderness First Responders (WFR) or in Wilderness First Aid (WFA).
 Additionally, all staff members have certification in CPR, while some guides also have additional certifications in areas such as Mountain Bike Instruction.
 As a community service, our highly educated staff also partners with local First Responders for trailside emergencies.